Driver Number UK: Where To Find Driver Number On UK Licence

 How Many Licences Does My Driver Number Represent

-Your driver number represents your entire driving record.
+Your driver number represents your entire DVLA driving record, not just the current plastic card in your wallet.

 How Does The Driver Number Relate To My Date Of Birth And Name

-The driver number incorporates elements of your personal information.
+The driver number incorporates elements of your personal information, primarily:

 - initials